rjwalls/CS4401-notes/2099-01-08-basics_formatstrings.md

 attacker can supply the format specifier of "%x", then she can *leak the value of memory values on the stack.* While such memory leaks may seem of little consequence, these leaks can provide the attacker with the information she needs to bypass defenses like stack canaries and ASLR!

+### Using Format Strings to Enable Arbitrary Writes

 The problem extends beyond leaking memory.
 In particular, `printf` has another interesting format character, `%n`, which *writes* the number of characters